Distributed Koopman Learning with Incomplete Measurements

 \section{Introduction}

-Many applications of model-based optimal control design, such as Model Predictive Control (MPC) and Linear-Quadratic Regulator (LQR), rely on the availability of accurate dynamics models for state propagation.
+Many applications of model-based optimal control design, such as model predictive control and linear-quadratic regulator, rely on the availability of accurate dynamics models for state propagation.
 With the growth in complexity of autonomous systems in terms of their dynamics \cite{ mamakoukas2021derivative, mezic2015applications, proctor2018generalizing, mauroy2016linear}, there has been a surge of interest in learning these dynamics through data-driven methods.

-One popular approach involves leveraging the Koopman operator (KO) theory, which can approximate a nonlinear system in a linear form based on the data available in the form of state-control pairs \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear}.
+One popular approach involves leveraging Koopman operator theory, which can approximate a nonlinear system in a linear form based on the available data in the form of state-control pairs \cite{mezic2015applications, proctor2018generalizing, mauroy2016linear}.
 The fundamental idea is to lift the state space to a higher-dimensional space with approximately linear dynamics evolution.
-This concept has led to the development of techniques such as dynamic mode decomposition (DMD) \cite{tu2013dynamic, kutz2016dynamic} and extending dynamic mode decomposition (EDMD) \cite{korda2018linear}.
-Here since both DMD and EDMD need to manually choose its observable functions for lifting, the large lifted dimension may also jeopardize its real-time performance potentially, several Koopman-based methods have been proposed to choose proper observable functions.
-The authors of \cite{lusch2017data} propose to discover the eigenfunctions of the approximated Koopman operator using deep learning techniques.
-Later on, the authors of \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} have applied deep neural network (DNN) to serve as observable functions of Koopman operator, which are tuned by minimizing a properly defined loss function which is also referred to as deep Koopman operator methods (DKO).
-Recent work, such as \cite{hao2024deep}, has extended the DKO method to approximate nonlinear time-varying systems (NTVS).
+Early methods, such as dynamic mode decomposition (DMD) \cite{tu2013dynamic, kutz2016dynamic} and extending dynamic mode decomposition (EDMD) \cite{korda2018linear} implement this idea but require manual specification of observable functions, often resulting in excessively high-dimensional lifted spaces that hinder real-time implementation.
+To address this issue, several extensions have been developed that automate the choice of observables.
+For example, \cite{lusch2017data} introduces deep learning techniques to discover Koopman eigenfunctions, while subsequent works \cite{yeung2019learning, dk2, dk, bevanda2021koopmanizingflows} utilize deep neural networks (DNNs) to parameterize observables and optimize them via loss minimization, a class of methods referred to as deep Koopman operator (DKO) approaches.
+More recently, \cite{hao2024deep} extends DKO methods to handle nonlinear time-varying systems.